software-mansion/live-debugger/docs/callback_tracing.md

 ### Configuration

 When your application works in multiple nodes Callback Tracing might not work properly.
-Please add delay to setup for proper working
+Please add delay to setup for proper working:

 ```elixir
 config :live_debugger, :tracing_setup_delay, 200 # in ms
 ```

 Live Debugger is using garbage collection of traces in order to not take too much space in memory.
-If you want to change the size of data which is kept in memory please change ETS table max size.
-Currently each table is for each debugged LiveView process so keep it in mind.
+Each debugged LiveView has separate table and default maximum size is 10MB.
+You can change it in config:

 ```elixir
  config :live_debugger, :approx_table_max_size, 20 # in MB